 As its name implies, whole life insurance lasts for the duration of the policyholder’s life, however long that may be.
 It guarantees payment of a death benefit to the policyholder’s beneficiaries in exchange for regular premium payments.

 Whole life insurance also has a savings feature known as cash value.
-With cash value, interest accumulates at a guaranteed rate and on a tax-deferred basis.
-The policyholder has the option to tap this account for funds—although this can be risky, as not paying back policy loans will reduce the death benefit.3
+With cash value, interest accumulates at a guaranteed rate and on a tax-deferred basis.4 The policyholder has the option to tap this account for funds—although this can be risky, as not paying back policy loans may reduce the death benefit.

-The function of term life insurance is also implied in its name.
-It’s life insurance that lasts for a fixed period, often 10, 20 or 30 years.
+The function of term life insurance is also implied in it's name.
+Its life insurance that lasts for a fixed period, often 10, 20 or 30 years.
 Also known as pure life insurance, this policy guarantees payment of a death benefit if the policyholder dies during the term.
 Once the term expires, policyholders can renew the policy, convert the policy to permanent coverage or allow it to end.
-Unlike whole life insurance, term life policies have no value beyond the guaranteed death benefit—there’s no savings component.4
+Unlike whole life insurance, term life policies have no value beyond the guaranteed death benefit—there’s no savings component.5

 There’s another notable difference between whole life insurance and term life insurance: price.
-Term life policies have significantly lower premiums than whole life policies because they are temporary policies with no cash value.
+Term life policies have more cost-effective premiums than whole life policies because they are temporary policies with no cash value.
 (Whole life policies’ lifetime coverage, cash value and guaranteed rate of investment aren’t exactly freebies.)
-The difference is gargantuan—while the average 40-year-old man would pay $335 per year under a 20-year, $500,000 term life insurance policy, his yearly premium under a whole life policy would be $7,028.3
+The difference is considerable — while the average 40-year-old man would pay $334 per year under a 20-year, $500,000 term life insurance policy, his yearly premium under a whole life policy would be $6,387.4

 Yet despite the price disparity, each coverage type has its pros and cons.